-When a video system is added to Cisco TelePresence Management Suite (TMS), it is automatically configured to send information (events) back to TMS.
-The video system receives the address, that these events should be sent to, from TMS (HTTPFeedback address).
-If this address is absent or misconfigured, the video system cannot send events to TMS.
+When a device is added to Cisco TelePresence Management Suite (TMS), it is automatically configured to send information (events) back to TMS.
+The device receives the address, that these events should be sent to, from TMS (HTTPFeedback address).
+If this address is absent or misconfigured, the device cannot send events to TMS.